it-projects-llc/addons-dev/fleet_booking/doc/index.rst

         * Creates invoices (``[New invoice]`` button).
 All created invoices visible in table.
         * When costs invoices paid change ``State`` from ``Done`` to ``Paid``.
         * Saves service document.

-* Select *vehicle*.
-Relational fields (Car Plate Number) filed automatically.
-* Select *Maintenance Type* (selection).
-* Enter *Description of required maintenance*.
-* Check box *in branch*.
-* If *in branch* is false then *Odometer* and *Service Description* and *Attachments* tables will appear.
-    * Odometer table columns: Mileage (float in km), Description (string)
-    * Service Description table columns: Item (string), Cost (float).
-Has total row.
-* Maintenance Invoice square like in orders in right corner.
-Only accountant can see.
-    Accountant may create invoices to provide some acc entries.
-Optionally when he create invoice it line filled automatically.